 Mulesing is usually carried out during lamb ‘marking’ when the lamb is between 6 to 10 weeks of age.
 Lamb marking may not only include mulesing but a series of other painful procedures that are all carried out at the same time: tail docking, castration (removing testicles in ram lambs), ear notching or ear tagging, and vaccinating.
 In 2016-17, an estimated 13.5 million Merino lambs were marked with the majority of these lambs being mulesed.

 Mulesing is performed without anaesthesia, and pain relief is not always used.
 The operation is quick; however the acute pain is long lasting – at least up to 48 hours or from several days to several weeks.
 The resulting wound bed takes 5-7 weeks to completely heal.
-Mulesed lambs will socialise less, lose weight in the first two weeks post mulesing, exhibit behavioural indicators of pain including prolonged hunched standing and less time lying and feeding, and stand in a hunched position.
+Mulesed lambs will socialise less, lose weight in the first two weeks post mulesing, exhibit behavioural indicators of pain including prolonged hunched standing and less time lying and feeding.
 The effect on gait and growth may be apparent for up to three weeks following the procedure.
 Following mulesing, lambs may avoid humans and, in particular, the person who carried out the procedure, for a period of 3 to 5 weeks.
 This avoidance behaviour is indicative of fear and the extent to which the animal experiences the procedure as aversive.